sisrafilss/code-intelligence/README.md

 # Welcome to Code Intelligence

-Please Visit [Create React App](https://educational-services-ih.netlify.app/) to see the live webiste.
+Please Visit [Code Intellignece](https://educational-services-ih.netlify.app/) to see the live webiste.

 * Teaching Code with fun is the primary purpose of Code Intellegence.